telerik/blazor-docs/components/grid/editing/overview.md

 * `Field` - specific to [InCell editing]({%slug components/grid/editing/incell%}) - indicates which is the model field the user changed when updating data.
 * `Value` - specific to [InCell editing]({%slug components/grid/editing/incell%}) - indicates what is the new value the user changed when updating data.

+You can initiate editing or inserting of an item from anywhere on the page (buttons outside of the grid, or components in a column template) through the [grid state]({%slug grid-state%}#initiate-editing-or-inserting-of-an-item).

 >tip The grid events use `EventCallback` and can be syncrhonous or asynchronous.
-The example below shows async versions, and the signature for synchronous events is `void <event name>(GridCommandEventArgs args)`.
+The example below shows async versions, and the signature for synchronous events is `void <MethodName>(GridCommandEventArgs args)`.

 >caption Handling the CRUD events of the grid to save data to the actual data source